Ido-Waisbart/Ido-Waisbart/README.md

 <br />

 Hi, I’m Ido Waisbart.
-I'm a 22 years old Computer Science B.Sc. student at the Open University, and I used to be a learning game developer (now on a long hiatus).
+I'm a Computer Science B.Sc. graduate at the Open University, and I am a game developer.

 [![][linkedin-badge]](https://www.linkedin.com/in/ido-waisbart/)